-The Inpatient Unit is a 16 bedded facility where patients are admitted under the care of the medical and nursing teams for symptom control, respite, assessment and End-of-life care.
+Our In-Patient Unit is a 16 bedded facility where patients are admitted under the care of the medical and nursing teams for symptom control, respite, assessment and End-of-Life care.

 All medical and nursing staff at the Hospice aim to deliver the highest standards of care and strive to provide an excellent quality service for patients, families and carers.